carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 it may cause an error when an attempt is made to execute it.
-Errors detected during execution are called exceptions (i.e. an exception from normal behaviour) and there are lots of [different types](https://docs.python.org/3/library/exceptions.html#exception-hierarchy):
+Errors detected during execution are called exceptions (i.e. an exception from normal behaviour) and there are lots of [different types of exceptions](https://docs.python.org/3/library/exceptions.html#exception-hierarchy):

 ~~~
 10 * (1/0)